 Additional Helpful Information For Parents:

-30-40% of child sexual abuse is committed by juveniles using sexual offending behaviors.
+30-40% of child sexual abuse is committed by juveniles using atypical and problem sexual behaviors.
 They are usually older, stronger kids (including peers, siblings and relatives.)
-There are two very important distinctions to make about juveniles who use sexual offending behaviors.
+There are two very important distinctions to make about juveniles who use atypical and problem sexual behaviors.
 Notably, the majority of children who are sexually abused DO NOT go on to become sexual offenders.
-And the small subset of juveniles who do abuse other children, often have histories of being victimized themselves.
+And the small subset of juveniles who do mistreat other children, often have histories of being victimized themselves.

-Many children are sexually abused during sleepovers, by both peers and adults.
+Many children are sexually abused during sleepovers, by both adults and juveniles.
 If you choose to allow sleepovers, ask about supervision, visitors (friends of siblings, relatives, neighbors, friends of the family) and sleeping arrangements.
 Give your child permission to contact you any time of the day or night.
 Let your child know that if they have an uneasy or funny feeling about a person or situation, they don't have to wait until something happens - they can tell you or another Trusted Adult right away.
 Discussing personal safety on a regular basis will go far in preventing sexual crimes.

 Grooming refers to deliberately establishing an emotional connection with a child to prepare them for abuse.